 - Complaints Statistics (AFCA): Australians lodged 72,358 complaints with the AFCA in the past 12 months, a rise of 3% on the previous financial year.
 Among the largest financial firms, the top 4 banks together accounted for nearly 20,000 complaints, a rise of nearly 10%, while the top 4 insurers together accounted for about 9,400 complaints, up 19%.
 Overall, the number of licensed financial firms with a complaint lodged against them was 5% lower than in the previous 12 months.
 One of the biggest increases was generated by natural disasters like floods, with 1,586 complaints being made, more than double the 653 complaints from such disasters the previous year.
 Altogether, 67% of complaints were resolved by agreement between the parties.
 Finally, in statements that continue to call me for the fact they come from an independent decision maker, AFCA ended with, “AFCAhas now helped to secure more than $820 million in compensation and refunds since starting operation on 1 November 2018.
 It has registered more than 270,000 complaints in that time.”

-- FIRB (Government): from Friday 29 July, foreign investment application fees will double.
-This will generate $455 million in revenue over the forward estimates, though query if it will also dampen foreign investment at a time when we need it most / is inconsistent with the development of structures designed to attract foreign investors e.g. CCIVs….
+- FIRB (Government): From Friday 29 July, foreign investment application fees will double.
+This will generate $455 million in revenue over the forward estimates, though query if it will also dampen foreign investment at a time when we need it most and is inconsistent with the development of structures designed to attract foreign investors e.g. CCIVs.

 Thought for the future: ASIC is hawkish on the enforcement front.
-So much as been clear for years, and is increasing.
+So much has been clear for years, and is increasing.
 ASIC has, however, recently become more creative.
-The DDO stop orders, RI advice case (Cyber failures) and actions against Lanterne / Macquarie (controls failure) show a regulator which is trying new things.
-More to come, in my estimation, when ASIC gets its hands on FAR (which is very likely to be passed soon — see here).
+The DDO stop orders, RI advice case (Cyber failures) and actions against Lanterne/Macquarie (controls failure) show a regulator which is trying new things.
+More to come, in my estimation, when ASIC gets its hands on FAR (which is very likely to be passed soon see here).